 No matter how much we may try to ignore it, human communication always takes place in a context, through a medium, and among individuals and groups who are situated historically, politically, economically, and socially.
 This state of affairs is neither bad nor good.
 It simply is.
 How To Detect Bias In News Media.
 Media Bias Basics.
 The Liberal Media Exposed (PDF Report): Formatted, easy-to-print pages detailing the key results of nearly two dozen surveys about media bias.

 The report also includes quotes from top journalists denying a liberal media bias, plus comments from journalists acknowledging the problem.
 How the Media Vote.
 Surveys of journalists’ self-reported voting habits show them backing the Democratic candidate in every presidential election since 1964, including landslide losers George McGovern, Walter Mondale and Michael Dukakis.
 In 2004, a poll conducted by the University of Connecticut found journalists backed John Kerry over George W.

 Bush by a greater than two-to-one margin.
 Principles of Journalism.
 The first three years of the Project’s work involved listening and talking with journalists and others around the country about what defines the work.

-What emerged out of those conversations are the following nine core principles of journalism: 1.
-Journalism’s first obligation is to the truth.
+Journalists rely on a professional discipline for verifying information.
 Goals and Learning Objectives - Journalism, Media Studies, and Public Relations - Hofstra University.
 Goal 1.

 Objective Journalism Can Express Loyalty to United States.
 The Next Journalism's Objective Reporting.
 The Myth of Objective Journalism.
 Alex Jones: Objectivity in Journalism.
 The search for objectivity in journalism.
 The search for objectivity in journalism.
 Objectivity (journalism) Journalistic objectivity is a significant principle of journalistic professionalism.

 Join our email list: Stay up to date with the latest headlines via email.
 In his Mar.
 6 press conference, in which he laid out his reasons for the coming war, President Bush mentioned al Qaeda or the attacks of Sept.
 11 fourteen times in fifty-two minutes.
 No one challenged him on it, despite the fact that the CIA had questioned the Iraq-al Qaeda connection, and that there has never been solid evidence marshaled to support the idea that Iraq was involved in the attacks of 9/11.
 When Bush proposed his $726 billion tax cut in January, his sales pitch on the plan's centerpiece -- undoing the "double-taxation" on dividend earnings -- was that "It's unfair to tax money twice.

 How do we know the truth?
 Well, I’m not a relativist on the subject.
 I think there is truth out there and that objectivity is like virtue; it's the thing you always fall short of, but the thing you always strive toward.
 And by the way, I think that opinion journalists have to be objective just as much as straight reporters.
-Opinion journalists, too, have to be able to see reality wholly and truly.